yugasun/site/src/layouts/readme.md

 # Layouts

-Page layouts live in `./index.js`

 Layouts are page templates referenced by markdown files in `/content`

-The layout is specified in the frontmatter of markdown files
+The layout is specified in the yaml frontmatter of markdown files

 ```
 ---
 title: Contact Us
-layout: Homepage
+layout: Page
 ---

 ## Contact us